NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Results

 Table \ref{tab:AUCs} indicates improved area under the curve (AUCs) with NExON-Bayes compared to SSL applied to each network individually.
 This holds for the estimates of all four networks, with a marked difference in the second and third networks -- suggesting that the borrowing of information enabled by the joint modelling is particularly beneficial when NExON-Bayes is used for estimating networks with weaker signals.

-As discussed earlier, the level of information sharing is controlled by the edge-specific regression coefficient $\beta_{ij}$.
+The level of information sharing is controlled by the edge-specific regression coefficient $\beta_{ij}$.
 Not only is the estimation of $\beta_{ij}$ useful in increasing statistical power, it also provides insight on sample-level heterogeneity in terms of the effect of the sample-level covariate on the graphical structure.
-We now consider a smaller simulated setting (with $P = 20$) focused on assessing the ability of NExON-Bayes to recover the values of $\beta_{ij}$.
-The results, shown in Figure \ref{fig:beta_mat}, indicate that NExON-Bayes successfully captures the changes of edges associated with covariates, information which, as we will illustrate in the cancer data analysis, can enable clinically meaningful interpretation of the estimated network structure.
+We now consider a smaller simulated setting (with $P = 20$) focused on assessing the ability of NExON-Bayes to recover these edge-specific regression coefficients.
+The results shown in Figure \ref{fig:beta_mat} indicate that, \labelms{s1.2b} while the model does make a mean-field assumption of each $\beta_{ij}$, NExON-Bayes successfully captures the changes of edges associated with covariates, information which, as we will illustrate in the cancer data analysis (see \textit{Real-World Application}), can enable clinically meaningful interpretation of the estimated network structures.
 Such insights are not captured intrinsically by state-of-the-art single or joint network modelling approaches.